-Luis serves on the Board of Directors for the National Association of Latino Community Asset Builders (NALCAB), the California Reinvestment Coalition (CRC), the California Association of Micro-Enterprise Organizations (CAMEO), and Galeria de la Raza.
+Luis serves on the Board of Directors for the National Association of Latino Community Asset Builders (NALCAB), the California Reinvestment Coalition (CRC) and the Chase Community Advisory Board (CAB).
 Luis has a Masters of City and Regional Planning from the University of California at Berkeley and a Bachelors of Science from the University of California at Davis.